Religious Studies Spring 2019 Course Offerings

 ***Please check MYUI for the most current information and full descriptions***

-RELS:1070 INTRO TO THE HEBREW BIBLE/OLD TESTAMENT J. Smith
+RELS:1080 INTRODUCTION TO THE NEW TESTAMENT 3 s.h.
+J. Smith

 GE: Values & Culture

 Introduction to the contents of the New Testament, and examination of individual writings within their historical contexts.
 The purpose of this course is to understand this work within the broader cultural backgrounds of both Jewish and Greco-Roman cultures, the history of the people who composed the books, and how its literary contents reflect, reject, or otherwise interact with the cultural and historical circumstances of the times.

 RELS:1250 MODERN RELIGION AND CULTURE 3 s.h.
 Mentzer

 What does religion mean to ordinary people, and what role does it play in their everyday lives?
 We will explore many topics including the emergence of Protestantism and religious diversity, religiously driven violence, anti-Semitism, the rise of religious tolerance, and class, race and gender within the larger political and social context.
 The course spans the time from the Reformation of the sixteenth century to the present.
 Course requirements include three multiple-choice examinations and three short essays based on common readings.